 - Grill the corn!
 First, you need to boil corn (husked) in the salted water for 5 minutes.
 Drain the corn.
 Then transfer it to a hot grill and cook until the kernels begin to brown and caramelize (usually for about 3 minutes).
 Turn the corn and continue to cook for about 1-2 minutes more or until slightly charred.

-- 3/4 tsp ground ancho chili powder (use more according to your liking)
+- ¾ teaspoon ground ancho chili powder, (use more according to your liking)

-- 1/4 tsp salt (use more according to your liking)
+- ¼ teaspoon salt, (use more according to your liking)

-- 1/8 tsp black pepper (use more according to your liking)
+- ⅛ teaspoon black pepper, (use more according to your liking)

-- 2 tbsp chopped jalapenos (use more according to your liking)
+- 2 tablespoon chopped jalapenos, (use more according to your liking)

-- 2 tbsp chopped chive (use more according to your liking)
+- 2 tablespoon chopped chive, (use more according to your liking)

 - a sprinkling of ancho chili powder to serve